m-paolino/portfolio/content/about.md

 ### Projects :dart:

-One of the first projects is about a script able to stop the awful startup chime of Mac.
+One of my initial projects is a script designed to silence the awful Mac startup chime.
 For more info and more projects reach out the [this](../projects/) section.

 ---